 Whilst the rain did lighten up, it didn’t stop.
 So I came up with a plan B. Do a different walk, something shorter.
 My original walk would have been 11miles.
 I didn’t fancy walking for 11 miles in the rain across the Surrey Hills.

-Logistics for the circular Box Hill walk via the stepping stones
+Logistics for the Box Hill circular walk

-- Distance: 4 miles
+- Distance: 4 miles circular route.

-- Time: 2 hours
+- Time: 2 hours.

 - Elevation: You will walk uphill a total of 305m.